zbfromztl/VATSIM-Strip-Printer/README.md

  2. Utilize the line at the mouth of the printer to determine how much "drift" the printer started with.
  3. Move the flight strip into the printer in a manner that is antithical* to the drift approximated in step 2.
  4. Print another flight strip.
 The strips should be in place now.

+Sometimes... the strips are just going to drift. :(
 <sub>* this wording is weird lol sorry</sub>

 # Commands:
- * Memoryaids - Prints several memory aids, including STOP and NO LUAW.
+ * Memoryaids - Prints several memory aids (ATL specific), including STOP and NO LUAW (not ATL specific <3).
- * Times - Prints the current taxi times & associated callsigns.
+ * Times - Prints the current taxi times & associated callsigns (when EFSTS is activate).
- * Purge - Clears queue count for delay reporting
+ * Purge - Clears queue count for delay reporting (EFSTS)
  * DROP (Callsign) - Removes cid from queue counter.
  * Recall - List all strips printed.
 Use recall# to print a previously printed GI message.
  * Align - Prints blank strip with singular line.
 Align line with mouth of printer to achieve serenity.